There are many galleries across the Wattle Range Area, including:

 1. Wattle Range in Flight – inspired by Barbara developed by the Millicent Craft Group-Ceramic Group

+Installed on the external wall of the Gallery and viewable from the Gallery and Civic Centre.
 When the Gallery was extended there was inserted into the wall three boxes that were set aside to represent Wattle Range.
-They were lit and it was intended that the Millicent Craft Group would design and make a series of ceramic wall panels/birds in ceramic one of Barbara’ s favoured mediums and that they would represent Wattle Range: Beachport, Millicent, Penola.
-These panels have now been completed and placed in the courtyard.
+They were lit and it was intended that the Millicent Craft Group would design and make a series of ceramic birds in one of Barbara’ s favoured mediums and that they would represent Wattle Range: Beachport, Millicent, Penola.
+This installation was completed in September 2014.

 The Millicent Craft Group – ceramic group have renewed confidence now that they are working with another renowned teacher artist and moved to their new premises.
 “Wattle Range in flight” exhibition included research, drawings and models depicting the progress of the installation.